Lance wrote this story in English his 9th grade year…

 My Cancer Story, Lance White (Updated January 2018)

 I was diagnosed with cancer on September 2, 2014.
 I had a blood cancer.
 It is called T-Cell Acute Lymphoblastic Leukemia (or ALL).
 I was 13 years old and had just started 8th grade when I was diagnosed.
 I completed my treatments on December 29, 2017 after almost 3 and 1/2 years of chemotherapy treatment.
 I’m doing good.
 I do have issues with peripheral neuropathy and osteoporosis, and I also have not gotten my appetite back just yet.
 Like many cancer patients, the effects of your treatment stay with you forever.

 Before my diagnosis I was never sick.
 I had even had a sports physical 2-weeks before me diagnosis.
 I played football, baseball and was a long-jumper on the track team.

 I became very sick, very suddenly.
 Everyone thought I had a stomach virus.

 On Labor Day of 2014, my parents took me to an urgent care facility trying to find out what was wrong.
 After visiting the doctor, I was told to leave and head to the hospital – immediately.
 At the ER I was told that something was wrong and that I needed to be admitted to the hospital.
 I was transferred by ambulance to Dell Children’s in Austin.

-I could tell you some really bad stories about that first week… but I responded very well to the chemo.
+I could tell you some really, really bad stories about that first week… but I responded very well to the chemo.
 Even though it made me really sick, by the end of the week in Dallas I was told I could go home.

-I have had many downs and some ups, I am healing and look forward to a more normal life soon.
+During my treatment I had many downs and some ups, but I am healing and look forward to a more normal life soon.
 At one point during my primary treatment I weighed 78 pounds.
-I was really sick and could not control my body temperature.
 At the start of my fight – I weighed 115 pounds.
 That means I lost 37 pounds (or 32% of my weight) at that rough point.

 Many people ask me why I started Lift Brigade… well, I will start by saying cancer treatment is painful, scary, and lonely.